codejets/100DaysOfCode/README.md

 # #100DaysOfCode Challenge

-My reason for joining the #100DaysOfCode is to be able to sit down and code for atleast an hour every evening *consistently*.
+My reason for joining the #100DaysOfCode is to be able to sit down and code for atleast an hour every evening.
+This is just a way to overcome my excuses and procrastination to not do anything after work everyday.

 ## Progress Log